lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Turn
 **Resist:** Fortitude

 Make a melee attack.
-If the weapon you use does not deal blunt damage or you make this attack unarmed, suffer a –1 penalty to hit.
+If the weapon you use does not deal blunt damage or you make this attack unarmed, suffer a –1 penalty to hit and damage.
 This attack always deals blunt damage.
 If successful, the target becomes stunned.

 ## Taunt